preetiamin/disaster-messages/README.md

 ## Results

 The optimal parameters found using the grid search were max_df of 0.5, max_features 10,000 and n_gram_range of (1,2) for Count Vectorizer and use_idf=True for TF-IDF Transformer.
+Another run using max_features of 5,000 was performed which showed similar performance, hence 5,000 was used for the model.

 Below is the classifiction report for the model: